txt/plm19/doc/memory.md

 - call a function:
 - push items for its local variables to I+1, I+2, etc
 - work the function
-- exicit the functipn, return a  value
+- execute the function, return a  value
 - pop stack back to "I"
 - place the return v alue at "I+1"